-In the first two seasons of Game of Thrones, we heard the language of the horse-riding warrior Dothraki people (and here are seven fun facts about that language).
-The next two seasons introduced Valyrian, a group of languages worked out to a much greater degree than is evident on the show by language creator David Peterson.
-Here are eight fun facts about Valyrian for you to ponder as the new season gets underway.
+Over the course of eight seasons of Game of Thrones, we heard the language of the horse-riding Dothraki people as well as Valyrian, a group of languages worked out to a much greater degree than is evident on that show by language creator David Peterson.
+Because the upcoming Targaryen-focused prequel House of the Dragon promises to have much more Valyrian dialogue than Game of Thrones did, here are eight fun facts about the language for you to ponder before Dragon debuts on Sunday, August 21 on HBO Max.

-Old Valyria was an ancient empire (sort of like Rome) that no longer exists in the setting of the show, but its language, High Valyrian (sort of like Latin) is still spoken as a learned language by a select elite (sort of like Latin).
-It developed over time into Low Valyrian dialects (sort of like the Romance languages) spoken in various regions.
-Peterson has worked out realistic developments in Low Valyrian as compared to High, such as loss of long vowels and diphthongs, reduction in the number of grammatical cases, and a more fixed word order.
+Old Valyria was an ancient empire (sort of like Rome) that no longer exists in House of the Dragon or Game of Thrones, but its language, High Valyrian (sort of like Latin), is still spoken as a learned language by a select elite (again, sort of like Latin).
+It developed over time into Low Valyrian dialects (similar to the Romance languages) spoken in various regions.
+Peterson worked out realistic developments in Low Valyrian as compared to High Valyrian, such as loss of long vowels and diphthongs, reduction in the number of grammatical cases, and a more fixed word order.

 Grammatical genders, that is.
 Many languages categorize nouns as either masculine or feminine, but these are not biologically based categories, just linguistic ones.
 High Valyrian categorizes nouns as lunar, solar, terrestrial, or aquatic.
-Nouns for humans are usually lunar, occupations and body parts are typically solar, food and plants are most commonly terrestrial, and liquids are aquatic.
-The gender will determine how other aspects of the language are handled.
+Nouns for humans are usually lunar; occupations and body parts are typically solar; food and plants are most commonly terrestrial; and liquids are aquatic.
+The gender determines how other aspects of the language are handled.
 The word for he/she/it, for example, can be different depending on which gender its referent belongs to.

-As heir to the House of Targaryen, Daenerys is educated in High Valyrian, but as she goes around conquering cities where Low Valyrian dialects are spoken, she shows she knows about them too.
-When in Season 3 she says, zaldrīzes buzdari iksos daor (“a dragon is not a slave”) before commanding the dragon to torch the city, she uses the Low Valyrian word for “slave,” buzdari, so that the cruel slave-master Kraznys will know she has understood all the insults he was directing toward her when he thought she couldn’t understand.
+As heir to House Targaryen, Daenerys was educated in High Valyrian, but as she went around conquering cities where Low Valyrian dialects were spoken, she showed she knew about them too.
+When she said “zaldrīzes buzdari iksos daor” (“a dragon is not a slave”) in a season 3 episode, she used the Low Valyrian word for “slave,” buzdari, so that the cruel slave-master Kraznys knows that she understood all the insults he was directing toward her when he thought she couldn’t understand.

 Peterson was working on the Valyrian languages in 2012 before any dialogue in the languages had appeared in the show, and though fans were eager to get a glimpse of his work, it had to be kept secret to avoid spoilers.
-On Christmas, however, in a note to his blog (and Dothraki chat) followers, noting that Dothraki inconveniently has no word for “thank you,” he decided to thank the community with a taste of the new language, and the Valyrian term kirimvose.
+On Christmas that year, however, in a note on his blog, he noted that Dothraki inconveniently has no word for “thank you”—so he decided to thank the community with a taste of the new language, and the Valyrian term kirimvose.

 The word for “cat” in High Valyrian is keli, the name of Peterson’s cat.
 The word for “son” is trēsy, so called in honor of his 3000th Twitter follower, @Tracee2ez.

 A dedicated community of Game of Thrones language fans study the grammar and vocabulary and help the language expand and grow by creating new works in it.
-The winner of the High Valyrian Haiku Competition, who goes by “Papaya,” created this elegant example:
+The winner of the 2015 High Valyrian Haiku Competition, who went by “Papaya,” created this elegant example: